-Responsibilities of Employees, Students, Contractors and Visitors
+Responsibilities of Employees, Students, Contractors and Visitors (including workers as defined in the relevant work health and safety legislation)

-(6) Employees, students, contractors and visitors must:

-- a. not attend the University if they are affected by drugs or alcohol; - b. not be under the influence of alcohol and/or drugs if they are operating University machinery, handling hazardous chemicals or undertaking hazardous activities; - c. adhere to the relevant state legal requirements concerning the use of drugs or alcohol if driving in the course of their employment.
-[The legal blood limit may vary from state to state and may depend on the type of vehicle being driven]; - d. document and report all incidents involving alcohol and drugs on an Incident, Accident and Hazard Report form, as required by work, health and safety legislation;
+- (6) Employees, students, contractors and visitors (including workers as defined in the relevant work health and safety legislation) must: - a. not attend the University if they are affected by drugs or alcohol; - b. not be under the influence of alcohol and/or drugs if they are operating University machinery, handling hazardous chemicals or undertaking hazardous activities. - c. adhere to the relevant state legal requirements concerning the use of drugs or alcohol if driving.
+[The legal blood limit may vary from state to state and may depend on the type of vehicle being driven]

-- e.
-Employees must advise their supervisor, before commencing work, if they are taking prescription or over-thecounter drugs that may affect:

-- i. their ability to perform their duties;

-- ii. their safety; or

-- iii. the safety of others.

-(7) Employees or visitors working alongside a colleague whose wellbeing or job performance they perceive to be adversely affected by alcohol or drug use (whether legal or illegal) are encouraged to share their concerns with their supervisor and support their colleague by encouraging them to seek appropriate assistance.
+- d. document and report all incidents involving alcohol and drugs on an Incident, Accident and Hazard Report, as required by work, health and safety legislation. - e.
+Employees must advise their supervisor, before commencing work, if they are taking prescription or over-thecounter drugs that may affect: - i. their ability to perform their duties; - ii. their safety; or - iii. the safety of others. - (7) A breach of these provisions may be considered misconduct or serious misconduct by the University and will be dealt with accordingly. - (8) Employees or visitors working alongside a colleague whose wellbeing or job performance they perceive to be adversely affected by alcohol or drug use (whether legal or illegal) are encouraged to share their concerns with their supervisor and support their colleague by encouraging them to seek appropriate assistance.

-Responsibilities of the relevant Head of Work Unit and Supervisors
+Responsibilities of Heads of Work Units and Supervisors

-(8) The relevant Head of Work Unit and supervisors are responsible for:

-- a. ensuring that persons under their supervision comply with the Drug and Alcohol Policy; - b. identifying and addressing safety issues or impaired performance resulting from alcohol or drug use; - c. directing persons affected by drug or alcohol use to cease work immediately; - d. taking appropriate action if there is a risk to the wellbeing or welfare of the person or others.
-Strategies may include: - i. instructing the person to leave the University and if necessary arranging transportation home for them; - ii. informing the person that their conduct was unsatisfactory and encourage them to seek assistance; and - iii. suggesting the Employee Assistance Program to employees and the University Counselling Service to students as options for assistance. - e. contacting Campus Security where there is an immediate safety issue. - f. consulting with their HR Consultant, in the first instance, if repeated incidents involving an employee occur.
+- (9) Heads of Work Units and supervisors are responsible for: - a. ensuring that persons under their supervision comply with the Drug and Alcohol Policy; - b. identifying and addressing safety issues or impaired performance resulting from alcohol or drug use; - c. directing persons affected by drug or alcohol use to cease work immediately; - d. taking appropriate action if there is a risk to the wellbeing or welfare of the person or others.
+Strategies may include: - i. instructing the person to leave the University and if necessary arranging transportation home for them; - ii. informing the person that their conduct was unsatisfactory and encourage them to seek assistance; and - iii. suggesting the Employee Assistance Program to employees and the University Counselling Service to students as options for assistance. - e. contacting Campus Security where there is an immediate safety issue; and - f. consulting with their HR Consultant, in the first instance, if repeated incidents involving an employee occur.
 If the problem persists or if an employee has been encouraged to seek assistance for an alcohol or other drug problem but fails to do so and his or her actions impact on of the safety or enjoyment of other employees or students, the problem should be documented and discussed with the HR Consultant before disciplinary action is initiated.